Corporate Finance Faculty Board and Technical Committee

 Chair of the Board

-Mo Merali (Chair and Executive Committee member)Partner and Head of Private Equity, Grant Thornton
+Mo Merali (Chair)Partner and Head of Private Equity, Grant Thornton

 Mo Merali is a Corporate Finance Partner and has been Head of Private Equity at Grant Thornton since 2001.
 He is focused on buy-side and sell-side due diligence support for corporate, private equity and institutional clients on all types of transactions such as acquisitions, fund-raisings, investments, refinancings and disposals.